Mark33Mark/newsfeed-python-server/README.md

 **What is this project?**

-*  Simple application for cat lovers to review the 60+ breeds known in the world.
+*  A place for logged in users to post links to technology articles, comment on others user's posts; and / or simply up-vote to show they like / appreciate the post.

    [Live application:  its-tech.herokuapp.com](https://its-tech.herokuapp.com)